Date/Time Reference Guide

 E.g. YYYY-MM-DDTHH:mm:ssZ

-If a Date/Time object fails, then an invalid Date/Time object is returned.
+If a Date/Time object fails, then an invalid Date/Time object is returned, for example:

 {